Research Initiative

 Public Interest Journalism

-Journalism as the “Fourth Estate” has long been held up as one of the core pillars of a healthy democracy.
+Journalism as the “Fourth Estate” is one of the core pillars of a healthy democracy.
 But as the crises of a shifting business model and declining trust in institutions hit the journalism industry, it has struggled – with dire potential and actual consequences for democracies across the world.
-The Shorenstein Center aims to amplify this critical role that journalism plays in shining a light on issues and triggering action within democratic societies.
-Our programs lift up exceptional journalism that is making a difference, and produce research on the ways that journalism serves the public interest and public good.
+Simultaneously, the ways that people gather information about the world have dramatically expanded with social media, podcasts, film, and other media often filling the roles that were previously dominated by traditional journalism.
+The Shorenstein Center considers the media and information ecosystem from all angles, from studying and bolstering exceptional journalism to researching how new media channels serve the public interest and/or threaten the public good.

 Related Shorenstein Center Projects